AmanCode22/AmanCode22/README.md

 <div align="center">
-  <h1>Hi there!
-I'm Aman 👋</h1>
+  <h1>Hi, I'm Aman 👋</h1>
-  <h3>A passionate school student and developer building tools for the open-source community.</h3>
+  <h3>A student developer weaving logic into art, crafting open-source ecosystems, and exploring the hidden depths of system architecture.</h3>
 </div>

 ---

-### 👨‍💻 About Me
+### 🌌 The Digital Canvas

-I'm a self-taught developer balancing school with my love for software engineering and deep system customization.
-My journey started with tweaking Linux desktop environments, which naturally evolved into building full-fledged applications, system utilities, and media center plugins.
-I enjoy jumping between high-level UI development and low-level system architecture.
+To me, code isn't just syntax; it's the raw material for building worlds.
+My journey began with a simple, driving curiosity: a desire to make my digital environment truly mine.
+That curiosity led me to dismantle Linux desktop environments, weave custom scripts, and eventually look beneath the surface of the software we use every day.

-- 🐧 **Daily Drivers:** Currently rocking **Fedora KDE** for my primary development environment, alongside **ChromeOS** (via the Brunch framework) for fast, lightweight productivity.
+Today, I balance my school studies with the quiet thrill of compiler design, memory-safe architecture, and cross-platform engineering.
+Whether I am conceptualizing a new programming language or designing a sleek mobile interface, my philosophy remains the same: **the best way to understand the machine is to build the gears yourself.**

-- 🔭 **I’m currently working on:** Expanding my knowledge in system-level programming with Rust and building robust cross-platform apps with React Native.
+- 🐧 **My Environments:** I find my flow state daily-driving **Fedora KDE**, appreciating its robust architecture, while keeping **ChromeOS** (via Brunch) close at hand for seamless, lightweight productivity.
-- 🌱 **I’m currently learning:** Advanced data structures, modern backend API design, and deeper Linux system integrations.
+- 🔭 **My Current Opus:** Architecting **Ethos**—a modular, cross-platform programming language designed to bridge the gap between human thought and bare-metal execution.
-- ⚡ **Fun fact:** I love breaking down and rebuilding my OS setups just to understand exactly how the components interact under the hood.
+- 🌱 **My Evolution:** I am constantly absorbing the intricacies of language design (lexing, parsing, ASTs), C-ABI bridging, and the elegant logic of scalable backend API architecture.

 ---

-### 🛠️ Tech Stack & Tools
+### 🛠️ The Architect's Palette

 <p align="left">
   <strong>Core Languages:</strong><br>